Priyankasaggu11929/Build-Scripts/README.md

 ## Boehm GC

 If you are building a program that requires Boehm GC then you need to install it from the distribution.
 Boehm GC is trickier than other packages because the correct version of the package for a particular distro must be downloaded.
+C++11 and libatomics further complicates the selection process.

 On Red Hat based systems you should install `gc-devel`.
 On Debian based systems you should install `libgc-dev`.
 If a package is not available then you should manually install the garbage collector.

+If you attempt a manual install then `build-boehm-gc.sh` may work for you.
+But the script is pinned at Boehm-GC 7.2k due to C++11 dependencies.

 ## Autotools